IkedaLab-Daniel/study-notes-vault/github-foundation-p2/Module-7.md

 ### Looping in users with @mention
 Besides linking issues and commits, it's often helpful to associate other people with discussions.
 The easiest way to do this is by using an @mention.
 This kind of mention notifies the mentioned user so that they can participate in the discussion.
 It's also a good way to identify people associated with issues long after they have been closed.

+## Unit 3: Lab

+## Unit 4: Quiz

+## Unit 5: Summary
+In this module, you learned to search and organize repository history by using filters, blame, and cross-linking on GitHub.

+You learned about:

+- Finding relevant issues and pull requests.
+- Searching history to find context.
+- Making connections within GitHub to help others find things.